 On April 30, 1863, Maj.
 Gen. Joseph “Fighting Joe” Hooker crossed the Rappahannock River and maneuvered part of his massive army onto the flank of Gen. Robert E. Lee’s Army of Northern Virginia.
 A strong contingent of Hooker’s army threatened the Confederate lines opposite Fredericksburg.
 Not only did the Federal force greatly outnumber the Confederates – roughly 130,000 to 60,000 – but the Army of the Potomac had been reorganized and revitalized by Joe Hooker over the preceding winter.

 Robert E. Lee’s Army of Northern Virginia, constantly facing significant supply challenges, was fairly dispersed in the spring of 1863.
 Lee’s First Corps commander, Lt.
-Gen. James Longstreet, with roughly 15,000 veterans soldiers, were scavenging for food in the Suffolk, Virginia region and did not return to Lee until after the Battle of Chancellorsville.
+Gen. James Longstreet, with roughly 15,000 veteran soldiers, were scavenging for food in the Suffolk, Virginia region and did not return to Lee until after the Battle of Chancellorsville.

 Despite being outnumbered more than 2 to 1 and facing strong forces on both of his flanks, Robert E. Lee decided to take a far riskier path –attack this new massive foe and keep him at a disadvantage by fighting in the Wilderness of Virginia.